 “We haven’t experienced a drop-off in foreclosure counseling either,” Withiam continued, “and that factor, combined with some recent changes in mortgage modification guidelines, will mean this money will also help those in danger of foreclosure with continued delinquency/default counseling.

-To learn more about free HECM reverse mortgage counseling services, visit ACCC’s Housing Counseling Department online at /our-services/housing-counseling.aspx.
-To speak with one of ACCC’s certified housing counselors, call 1-866-826-7180 or submit a counseling inquiry form at /our-services/housing-counseling/housing-counseling-form.aspx
+To learn more about free HECM reverse mortgage counseling services, visit ACCC’s Housing Counseling Department online at /debt-programs//housing-counseling.aspx.
+To speak with one of ACCC’s certified housing counselors, call 1-866-826-7180 or submit a counseling inquiry form at /debt-programs//housing-counseling/housing-counseling-form.aspx

 ACCC is a 501(c)3 organization, that provides free credit counseling, bankruptcy counseling, and housing counseling to consumers nationwide in need of financial literacy education and money management.
 The organization’s Housing Counseling Department offers comprehensive homebuyer education resources, as well as individualized counseling on pre- and post-home purchases, reverse mortgages and foreclosures so that consumers can achieve their housing goals.
 For more information, contact ACCC: